Coming up with voicemail messages for a professional organization, like a law office, can be tricky.

 This is the voicemail of Ronald Smith, attorney at law.
 I'm not available to take your call right now.
 Please leave your name and number so we can schedule a time to speak.
 Thank you.

-This message is terse, to the point, and tries to parlay further discussion to a later date set on your terms and at your convenience.
+This message is terse, to the point, and encourages further discussion at a later date set on your terms and at your convenience.

 Thank you for calling Maplewood Dental.
 If this is a dental emergency, call Doctor Wainwright on his cellphone at (545) - 676 - 4367.
 If this is a medical emergency, please dial 911.
 Our offices are open Monday through Thursday, 7 am to 8 pm.
 To schedule an appointment, visit maplewoodental.com, or call us during office hours.
 To schedule oral surgery, call Doctor Calvin of Beebee Hospital at 546 - 564 - 8978.
 Please leave your name and phone number after the beep and we will get back to you as soon as possible.
 Thank you.

-Like the doctor's office greeting, this dentist office greeting anticipates the caller's oral health needs before he or she can leave a message.
-This gives callers the information they may have been waiting for, and gives you an easier pile to sort through.
+Like the doctor's office greeting, the dental greeting anticipates the caller's health needs before he or she can leave a message.
+This gives callers the information they may have been waiting for and reduces the number of voicemail messages to sort through.

 For more generalized best practices, read our tips and examples for business voicemail greetings.